vladperchi/InmoIT/README.md

 3. Add you MsSql connection string under `PersistenceSettings`.
 The default connection string:
    `"mssql": "Data Source=.;Initial Catalog=InmoIT;Integrated Security=True;MultipleActiveResultSets=True"`
 4. That is all you need to configure the API.
 Just create and run the API project.
-5. By default, the database is migratedand ready for use.
+5. By default, the database is migrated.
+Take a look at the [migrations][migrations-url] of the solution
 6. Some default data is also included in this database, such as roles, users, owners, properties, images etc.
 7. Browse to https://localhost:5001/ to Api InmoIT!